Dr. Phillips Center for the Performing Arts: History and development

 The venue was approved along with a new Kia Center (which replaced the Amway Arena) and improvements to the Camping World Stadium after a series of hearings and votes, culminating in final votes in the Orange County Board of County Commissioners on July 26, 2007, and the Orlando City Council on August 6, 2007.

 The design for the new venue was revealed on August 21, 2008.
 The venue features a 2,700-seat amplified hall, Walt Disney Theater, for Broadway musicals and multi-genre concerts as well as a 300-seat venue, Alexis & Pugh Theater, for smaller shows and events.
-Steinmetz Hall, the center’s third performance venue, is a 1,700‑seat multiform theater that achieved an N1 acoustic rating.
+Steinmetz Hall, the center’s third performance venue, is a 1,700‑seat multiform theater.
 It can be configured as a symphony concert hall, a proscenium theater, or a banquet hall.
 Construction began on March 6, 2017, and the hall officially opened on January 14, 2022.
 The final space to debut was Judson’s Live, a cabaret‑style music room for intimate performances, which opened on January 21, 2024.

 The venue costs US$613 million, with the completion of Steinmetz Hall.
 Two-thirds of the funding comes from public funds, largely from the Orange County tourist development tax.
 The other one-third comes from private donations, including a large grant from the Dr. P. Phillips Foundation, the philanthropic organization funded through the estate of Philip Phillips.

 A slow-down in the tourist development tax and other economic conditions forced the plans to become phased into two stages of construction.
 Walt Disney Theater and Alexis & Jim Pugh Theater were part of Phase I. Phase II included Steinmetz Hall and Judson's.
 Groundbreaking took place in June 2011.

 The center occupies two city blocks.
 Some of the existing structures demolished to clear room for the center include Orlando Fire Department Station #1 (which moved to Central Blvd.); an annex building of First United Methodist Church of Orlando; and the round American Federal Building, constructed in the 1960s.
 The center is bordered by Orange Ave. to the west, South St. to the north, Rosalind Ave. to the east, and Anderson St. to the south.
 Magnolia Ave. bisects the property.

 The first Broadway production to play the Walt Disney Theater was Cameron Mackintosh's new, non-replica production of The Phantom of the Opera.